Characteristic cycles and the microlocal geometry of the Gauss map, I: Microlocalization

 \subsection{Second microlocalization}

-We now pass from holonomic microdifferential modules to local systems on the smooth locus of their support.
-This is sometimes called the second microlocalization in the literature, but we need an untwisted version of it to make it compatible with the convolution product.
+We now pass from holonomic microdifferential modules to local systems on the smooth locus of their support, which will yield a variant of the second microlocalization compatible with convolution.
 To define the required tensor functor we apply a change of coefficients $\scrM \mapsto \scrM^\bbR = \scrM\otimes_{\scrE_A} \scrE_A^\bbR$ via the ring extension $\scrE_A \subset \scrE_A^\bbR$.
-For the definition of this ring extension we refer to~\cite[sect.~1.4]{KashiwaraSystems} and only quote theorem~3.2.1 of loc.~cit.:
+For the definition of the latter we refer the reader to~\cite[sect.~1.4]{KashiwaraSystems} and only quote the following result: